griff4692/chemotaxis/README.md

 ## Disclaimer
-This project belongs to Columbia University.
-It may be freely used for educational purposes.
+This project belongs to Department of Computer Science, Columbia University.
+It may be freely used for educational purposes with proper attribution.